lizadams/CMAQ-WS/content/5-jupyter-notebook-cmaq/b-run-jupyter-notebook/index.en.md

 ---
-title: Run Jupyter Notebook to analyze difference between with DESID Emissions and the base case (no emission reduction) (do this after you enable X11 Display)
+title: Run Jupyter Notebook to analyze difference between with DESID Emissions and the base case (no emission reduction)
 weight: 30
 ---